cardano-scaling/alba/docs/src/simulation.md

 * \\(S_p\\): The number of items actually available to an adversary, or put differently, how much adversarial stake should we expect.

-From these parameters, we display a chart showing the probability of an adversary being able to compute a single valid proof, given some number of items \\(S_p\\) available between \\(n_p\\) and
+From these parameters, we display a chart showing the probability of an adversary being able to compute a valid proof, given some number of items \\(S_p\\) available between \\(n_p\\) and
 \\(n_f\\).
 The formula used, initially proposed in this [GitHub discussion](https://github.com/cardano-scaling/alba/discussions/17)